Finding insurance for your camper(van) as a tourist in Canada can either be really simple or nearly impossible depending on which province you’re in.

 Before you start applying for online insurance quotes, here are some things you should know:

-- How long will you want to be insured?
+- How long do you want to be insured?

 - Will you be traveling to other provinces in Canada?